Reading progress: 0 percent

 Women in Metal's Early Years: Proving Heaviness Has No Gender

-As heavy metal became more defined, the place of women inside it became both more visible and more contested.
+As heavy metal became more defined, the place of women within it became both more visible and more contested.
 The genre’s ideals of discipline, force, and endurance did not exclude women by nature.
 The surrounding institutions often did.

 Doom, Sludge, and the Slow Weight of the Blues